wildducktheories/y2j/README.md

 #NAME
-	y2j, j2y, yq - a tool to convert python to yaml and yaml to python
+	y2j, j2y, yq - a tool to convert JSON to YAML, YAML to JSON and YAML to YAML.

 #SYNOPSIS
 	# convert from YAML to JSON